AstroMusers/ExoCore/README.md

 # Contributing to ExoCore

 We are always looking to expand ExoCore's curriculum, particularly from developers and current researchers.
-Please reach out via email at `exocore@wustl.edu` if you are interested in contributing to ExoCore.
+Please reach out via email at `exocore@wustl.edu` if you are interested in contributing to the ExoCore curriculum.

 # Credits

 # Citing ExoCore

+You can cite ExoCore and its contributors using the "Cite this repository" drop-down in the "About" section of ExoCore's [GitHub page](https://github.com/AstroMusers/ExoCore).